 Protecting shops and premises is very important, however very visible external roller shutters will detract from the street scene and may also appear unwelcoming to the shopper.
-Generally external shutters should be avoided if possible, in favour of an internal shutter or lattice inside the glazing.
+External shutters should be avoided in favour of an internal shutter or lattice inside the glazing.
 This can be used in conjunction with toughened laminated glass to meet building insurance needs.
 Recessed doorways can be protected with decorative metal gates that can be retained in both the open and closed positions.
 External shutters mean a street looks dead when shops are all closed.
 If external security shutters are required for insurance reasons, then concealed shutter guides with a concealed shutter box behind the fascia should be provided.
+Consideration should also be given to perforated shutters.

-Security grilles installed internally
+Security grilles installed internally.